Equivalence of Optimality Criteria for Markov Decision Process and Model Predictive Control: Abstract

 \section{Abstract}

 This paper shows that the optimal policy and value functions of a Markov Decision Process (MDP), either discounted or not, can be captured by a finite-horizon undiscounted Optimal Control Problem (OCP), even if based on an inexact model.
 This can be achieved by selecting a proper stage cost and terminal cost for the OCP.
-A very useful particular case of OCP is a Model Predictive Control (MPC) scheme where a deterministic (possibly nonlinear) model is used to limit the computational complexity.
+A very useful particular case of OCP is a Model Predictive Control (MPC) scheme where a deterministic (possibly nonlinear) model is used to reduce the computational complexity.
+This observation leads us to parameterize an MPC scheme fully, including the cost function.
 In practice, Reinforcement Learning algorithms can then be used to tune the parameterized MPC scheme.
-We verify the proposed theorems analytically in an LQR case and we investigate some other nonlinear examples in simulations.
+We verify the developed theorems analytically in an LQR case and we investigate some other nonlinear examples in simulations.